hamdankun/ts-classess-interfaces/README.md

 # ts-classess-interfaces

-This is repository contain implementation of classes and interfaces in javascript
+This is repository contain implementation of classes and interfaces in typescript

 from this repo, you can see implementation regarding of